 6. Don’t Forget Social Analytics

 David is the co-founder of inBeat, a digital marketing agency that specializes in influencer marketing across social media networks.
-Having lots of experience in previous marketing roles, David now helps clients unlock the power of social media for their marketing campaigns.
+Having lots of experience in previous marketing strategy roles, David now helps clients unlock the power of social media for their digital advertising campaigns.

-As an influencer marketing agency, social analytics are an integral part of our daily work and necessary for campaign optimization.
+As an influencer marketing agency, social media marketing is an integral part of our daily work and the data is that comes with it is essential for campaign optimization.

 The primary goal for any business is to drive revenue and growth, whether online or offline.
 Social media is no exception as long as you are investing in promoting your business there.